Company

 preciptiation totals are sums of readings.

 Precipitation data is missing from Global METAR data.
-So, rainfall and snowfall anomalies of DAY are restricted to US administered locations.
+So, rainfall and snowfall anomalies of type DAY are restricted to US administered locations.

 SYNOP